DarryanM/SEM_Group4/use-cases/use-case-13.md

 ### Goal in Context

-As the *Organisation* we want to *Produce a report on The top N populated cities in a continent where N is provided by the user *easy access to this population information.*
+As the *Data Analyst* we want to *Produce a report on The top N populated cities in a continent where N is provided by the user* so that I can *allow easy access to this population information.*

 ### Scope